COLE Name Study

 Flag of Germany

-WHERE?
-This is the home page of a currently unofficial one-name study of the family name COLE.
+WHO?
+This is the home page of an unofficial one-name study of the family name COLE.
 This name study is particularly focused on the anglicization of the German form of the name borne by members of the Irish Palatine ethnic group whose ancestors emigrated from the Palatinate region of Germany in 1709.

-After a short stay in London, England, about 3,000 of this group marched north to Chester and crossed to Dublin, Ireland.
+WHERE?
+The members of the ethnic group bearing the COLE name came from the Lower Palatinate region of Germany.
+After the diaspora (they sailed down the Rhine River to Rotterdam, Netherlands where they embarked on several ships to make the crossing to London, England), about 3,000 of this group travelled north by wagon to Chester, where they crossed to Dublin, Ireland.
 Many families then made their way to a Palatine parent colony located at the Southwell estate in Co.
-Limerick, Ireland about 1720.
+Limerick, Ireland and settled there by about 1720.
 A subset of families from this Co.
 Limerick colony -- including my COLE ancestors -- later formed a child colony at the Barker estate in Co.
 Tipperary, Ireland about 1770.

 WHY?
-This study is a natural extension of work currently underway by me on a genealogical record (i.e., a family history or pedigree) of the descendants of Irish-Palatine Ontario pioneer Henry COLE and his English-Irish spouse Elizabeth CHURCHILL, who immigrated to Upper Canada with Henry's brother Peter COLE and Peter's spouse Margaret STEEP(E) about 1825.
+This study is a natural extension of work currently underway by me on a genealogical record (i.e., a family history or pedigree) of the descendants of Irish-Palatine Ontario pioneer Henry COLE and his English-Irish spouse Elizabeth CHURCHILL.
+They immigrated to Upper Canada with Henry's brother Peter COLE and Peter's spouse Margaret STEEP(E) about 1825.

 Flag Bearing the Irish Harp